dhtml/dhtmlsql/README.md

 ?>
 ```
+### Support
 [Visit the project page](http://dhtml.github.com/dhtmlsql/) for documentation, configuration, and more advanced usage examples.

+You can also read the complete [API documentation here](http://dhtml.github.com/dhtmlsql/api) or even discuss it [here](https://disqus.com/home/forums/dhtmlsql/).

 ### Author